tsaad-dev/drafts/miad-usecases/draft-dt-mpls-miad-usecases.md

 1. A Slice Selector
 2. A Network Resource Partition associated with a slice aggregate.
 3. A Path selection criteria
-4. Verification that per slice SLOs are being met.
+4. Verification that per slice Slice Level Objectives (SLOs) are being met.
 This may be done by active measurements (inferred) or by using hybrid measurement methods, e.g., IOAM.
 5. Additionally, there is an on-going discussion on using Service Functions (SFs) with network slices.
 This may require insertion of an NSH.